RobbieRotten/obsidian/content/UTS Law Notes/FOL Reading notes.md

       - is it fair for a party to retain the benefit of a bargain where the contract is hastily executed and the other party is a sick old man who received no independent advice and inadequate consideration?
         - And the court's answer?
 No
   - Identify the reasoning which supported the decision and the ratio of the case.
-    - In this case it’s facts, so not much ratio (mostly appellate has ratio)
+    - In this case it's facts, so not much ratio (mostly appellate has ratio)
     - Defendant used precedent that was distinguished by judge due to material difference
       - Previous case gave seller time to move deliberately into transaction
     - Example ratio: where the sale of property is for a very inadequate consideration and the circumstances establish that the vendor requires the protection of the law,
       - the burden is on the purchaser to prove that the transaction was entered into carefully, deliberately and with full knowledge

-- autochthonous expedient’
+- autochthonous expedient'
   - state courts could be invested with federal jurisdiction.
   - Federal civil court hierarchy
   - Federal criminal court hierarchy